Chart Color Schemes

 Asquith - Mount Colah's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Asquith-Mount Colah has excellent health outcomes, with a low prevalence of common health conditions across all ages.
-Private health cover is high at approximately 57% (~13,403 people), compared to Greater Sydney's 60.8%.
+Asquith - Mount Colah shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is high at approximately 57% (~13,403 people), compared to Greater Sydney's 60.8%.

 Frequently Asked Questions - Health